CMMS vs. EAM: What’s the Difference?

 What is CMMS?

-Originating in the 1960s, CMMS has been used to manage assets through regularly scheduled maintenance ever since.
-When properly utilized, this type of software can prolong an asset’s lifespan, reducing costs from downtime, disposal, and replacement.
+CMMS originated in the 1960s and has been used to manage assets through regularly scheduled maintenance ever since.
+This software can prolong an asset’s lifespan when properly utilized, reducing downtime, disposal, and replacement costs.

-By monitoring real-time asset upkeep, businesses can lower the associated costs of maintenance work.
+By monitoring real time asset upkeep, businesses can lower the associated maintenance costs.
 For example, preventive and predictive maintenance schedules can minimize downtime from unexpected asset breakdowns.
-Also, taking care of equipment can extend its overall lifespan by regularly addressing wear and tear before it causes damage.
+Also, taking care of equipment can extend its lifespan by regularly addressing wear and tear before it causes damage.

-CMMS is ideal for companies with significant equipment assets, especially if they are contained to one physical location.
-However, businesses with more than one facility can implement separate CMMS for each in order to achieve multi-site support.
+CMMS is ideal for companies with significant equipment assets, especially if they are contained in one physical location.
+However, businesses with multiple facilities can implement separate CMMS for each to achieve multi-site support.

 Main Software Features